 Natural Capital, Environmental Impact Investing & Sustainable Development

-Natural Capital is the land, air, water, living organisms and all formations of the Earth's biosphere that provide us with Ecosystem Goods and Services.
+Natural Capital is the land, air, water, living organisms and all formations and functionality of the Earth's biosphere that provide us with Ecosystem Goods and Services.
 Therefore, Natural Capital (and by extension, Biodiversity and Ecosystems Goods & Services) is imperative for the survival and well-being of all living species.
 Furthermore, Natural Capital is the basis for ALL biological, economic and social activity of ALL species on earth.

 Ecosystem Services are the goods and services provided by ecosystems that benefit, sustain and support life on earth.